-PEOPLE DON’T NEED THE TEMPLE ANYMORE
+PEOPLE NO LONGER FEEL THEY NEED THE TEMPLE

 If a person really knew what the Beit HaMikdash really was, he would cry and mourn every single night at Chatzot.
 But hardly anyone misses the temple, hardly anyone needs to have the temple back, because everyone has their piece of cake at home, and their food, and their drinks.
 They don’t need the temple.
 Baruch Hashem, everyone feels great right up until their 120th birthday!

 But there are still a few people who do miss the temple.
 Reb Nachman Shuster was a simple Jew who spent some time in Uman, and saw how the people there prayed with such enthusiasm, and how they used to weep when they recited Tikkun Chatzot.
 When he returned home, he also started to recite the Tikkun Chatzot, and to weep over the Beit HaMikdash.